-The EEG data consisted of a 43-channel spatio-temporal matrix resulting from the average of k=23 epileptic spikes sampled at a frequency $F_s=200~{\rm Hz}$, from a patient with focal epilepsy.
+The EEG data consisted of a 43-channel spatio-temporal matrix resulting from the average of k = 23 epileptic spikes sampled at a frequency $F_s = 200$ Hz, from a patient with focal epilepsy.
 The spikes were chosen to be as similar as possible, in terms of spatial distribution and temporal waveform.
 The spikes were aligned by cross-correlation before averaging.
 The EEG was filtered with a band-pass filter set from 1.6 Hz to 35 Hz.
 The averaging and filtering was performed with the BESA software (Megis, Munich, Germany).
-The data was "referenced to the average", i.e. the average of all channels

-(a) Idealized simulation: EEG data
+The data was "referenced to the average", i.e., the average of all channels was subtracted from the data at each time point.
+We defined a signal window of p = 34 samples (170 ms), i.e., the portion of interest of the averaged EEG spike, and a background noise window of L = 1000 samples (5 s), i.e., an average of k = 23 EEG sections preceding each spike and not containing spikes.
+The first point of the background window was set to 2000 samples (10 s)